 Esparto grass’ Latin name is Stipa Tenacissima, which provides an idea of the intrinsic tenacity implied.
 The grass was used as a raw material.
 It is a very sturdy plant and was traditionally used for crafts; such as cords, basketry and espardilles (sandals) before plastic and programmed obsolescence came to be the norm – see film below.

-The semi-processed esparto grass then travelled to northern Spain, where there’s a museum paper mill, which is still working.
+The semi-processed Esparto grass then travelled to Northern Spain, where there’s a museum paper mill, which is still working.
 The team that runs it were incredibly welcoming and helpful and became deeply involved and committed.
-The stalks had to be cut 3-4 cms long.
-22kg were needed requiring 13.000 cuts by hand!
+The stalks had to be cut 3-4cm long.
+22kg were needed requiring 13,000 cuts by hand!

-The alkaline cook was then done using clean water and soda ash for about two hours.
+The alkaline cooking was then done using clean water and soda ash for about two hours.
 At this point, the smell became even stronger.
-The grass then required abundant rinsing before using what is called a holander beater to mix the esparto fibers into an alpha paste.
+The grass then required abundant rinsing before using what is called a Hollander Beater to mix the Esparto fibres into an alpha paste.